DrAdamRoe/cloud-variations/README.md

 Note that this step is a little bit finnicky.
 If you have errors here, there is likely a problem with the credits or billing.
 You may have to go into the console and associate the credits you have received with this new project.

+## Variation: Functions-as-a-Service (Google Cloud Functions)

+We begin with the most high-level, abstract, hands-of approach to running our service: Functions, also called "Serverless" or "Lambda".
+We need to provide Google only with our code itself and some basic options, and it will run it for us.

+Enable the cloud functions service on your project:

+`gcloud services enable cloudfunctions.googleapis.com`

+And now we will deploy a single _function_ from our application, the function `index()` found in the file `api/hello_cloud.py`:

+`gcloud functions deploy hello_cloud --runtime python38 --trigger-http --allow-unauthenticated --max-instances 2 --set-build-env-vars=GOOGLE_FUNCTION_SOURCE=api/hello_cloud.py`

+This reads as: "Hey Google, deploy a Cloud Function for me called hello_cloud, which is both the name of the function that I've defined as well as the name that you'll use to identify the function.
+That function in the file api/hello_cloud.py.
+It should use the Python 3.8 runtime, anyone can access it on the internet without authentication, but only allow 2 instance to not run up my bill.
+Run the function if there is an HTTP request to the URI".

+And there we have it.

 ## Variation: Platform-as-a-Service (Google App Engine)

+In this variation, we will use Google's Platform-as-Service offering, Google App Engine.
+Our entire Flask app will be built, run, and managed by Google Cloud with minimal configuration on our side.
+We specify the Python runtime, the size of the target server, and some routing rules -- Google Cloud handles the rest (including things like installing the packages listed in our `requirements.txt` file)

 Create an instance of an App, either from the CLI or through the dashboard.
 Be sure to get the projectId from the previous step: